Kiddo-Kris/TheBlackArmsSDX/FAQ.md

 # FAQ

-> I just update and im getting errors!
+> I just updated and im getting errors!
 - Delete the old version and then import the new version, This is probably because of file structure changes.

 > Why are the buttons invisible when I import?